 Healthy Bones at Every Age

 Bone health is important at every age and stage of life.
 The skeleton is our body's storage bank for calcium — a mineral that is necessary for our bodies to function.
-Calcium is especially important as a building block of bone tissue.
+Calcium is especially important as a building block for bone.

 We must get calcium from the foods we eat.
 If we do not have enough calcium in our diets to keep our bodies functioning, calcium is removed from where it is stored in our bones.
 Over time, this causes our bones to grow weaker.